 If you’re wondering how to raise a confident child, you’re not alone.

-Parents often tell me they’re concerned about their children’s lack of confidence and how it will affect their futures.
+Parents often tell me they’re concerned about their children’s lack of confidence and how it will affect their future.

-I know it’s painful to see your children struggle with self-esteem.
+I know it’s painful to see your children struggling with self-esteem.
 They may shy away from challenges, dislike studying, or lack the courage to try new things.
-You might stress over how they’re maturing.

 You just want your children to be happy and successful — to chase their dreams and live meaningful, fulfilled lives.